yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

     az group delete --name $resourceGroupName
     ```

-2. Execute the `teardown-infrastructure.ps1` Powershell script to tear down the Azure resources for this lab.
+2. Execute the `teardown-infrastructure.ps1` PowerShell script to tear down the Azure resources for this lab.

 You should follow all steps provided *after* attending the Hands-on lab.